NathanPerrine/PSNProfiles/README.md

 For more detailed information on how each works, see the comments in the individual scripts.

 For a completed database (information gathered 6/23/16) download the "Zipped completed database" file.

-To see the results and related discussion, view the reddit thread np.reddit.com/r/PS4/comments/4q3jl2/i_recently_finished_a_class_on_gathering_and/